 May 23 2020 0 Comments

-Experts universally agree that the best way you can help your skin is by moisturization.
+Experts universally agree that the best way you can help your skin is to keep it moisturized.
 Replenish your skin with your favorite non-comedogenic (Products formulated so they are not likely to cause pore blockages and breakouts.) lotion, or DIY home staples like olive or coconut oil, or honey that contain hydrating humectants and naturally occurring antimicrobial properties.

-Tip: Apply a little bit of olive oil to hands and feet, then covering with gloves and socks for 15-20 minutes every day.
+Tip: Apply a little bit of olive oil to hands and feet, then cover with gloves and socks for 15-20 minutes every day.

-Tip: Don’t just rely on heavy cream, try incorporating multiple layers of skincare like a serum or two, a hydrating toner, and facial oil.
+Tip: Don’t just rely on heavy cream, try incorporating multiple layers of skincare like a serum, a hydrating toner, and facial oil.
 Applying layers of hydration will keep skin plump and hydrated.
-Feel free to make seasonal adjustments to your new routine
+Feel free to make seasonal adjustments to your new routine.

 Keeping your skin moisturized is an important step in preventing coronavirus since germs can get into cracked, dry skin.
 Frequent washing can cause a loss of natural oils—called sebum—on the skin.
 Sebum helps maintain the skin’s healthy barrier which protects you from the outside world.

 Tip: Drink plenty of water.
-Doing so will not only hydrate but flush out toxins for clearer skin.
+Doing so will not only hydrate your face, but flush out toxins for clearer skin.